Intro into HTTP

 max_concurrent_streams: 128

-You can enable HTTPS support by adding ssl section into http config.
+You can enable HTTPS support by adding the `ssl` section to the `http` config.

 version: "3"